Outdoor Watering ban in Effect

 Why is there a reduction in supply?

-This recent drought is coupled with the reduced well capacity due to the presence of a contaminant known as PFAS in water from the Spectacle Pond well site.
+Littleton Water is operating under reduced well capacity due to the presence of a contaminant known as PFAS in water from the Spectacle Pond well site.
 Tests have shown that the Spectacle Pond wells have PFAS at an average of 25 parts per trillion.
 A temporary water main has been constructed that allows LELWD to blend water from the Spectacle Pond and Beaver Brook wells to reduce PFAS levels.

 For more information on LELWD’s plan to remove PFAS from the water supply, click here.